hablapps/koky/README.md

 # Koky

-Typeclasses, datatypes and theorems for functional programming in Coq.
+A bunch of typeclasses, datatypes and theorems for functional programming in Coq.
+This is completely experimental.

+---

+_"Koky, Koky, Koky, eres el rey del corral..."_ - Los Trotamúsicos